How to use Sonarqube with Docker and Maven

 chain.pem

-If you don’t have the certificate files, you can quickly issue them for free using Let’s Encrypt.
-You can follow these instructions.
+If you don’t have certificates, issue them for free using Let’s Encrypt.

-Suppose you see any issue related to “maven sonar not authorized” or “Not authorized.
+For authentication, you need a token to call SonarQube from your pipeline.
+If you see “maven sonar not authorized” or “Not authorized.
 Analyzing this project requires authentication.
-Please provide a user token in sonar.login or other credentials in sonar.login and sonar.password.”
-So, it would help if you created a token.
+Please provide a user token in sonar.login or other credentials in sonar.login and sonar.password.”, you need to create a token.

 How generate the Sonarqube Token, to call your maven project.